Welcome to The Alley.

 Our newest series to join the ranks of The Glick Philanthropies Broadway at The Cabaret, The Vande Bosche Jazz at The Cabaret Series, The Christel DeHaan International Series, and The Thomas P. Murphy Next Generation Series is The Alley Sessions.
 This series features a diverse array of programming – including spoken word, jazz, storytelling, incubator cabarets, and more.

-We also partner with the Indy Arts Council and spotlight their “Art & Soul” featured artists in addition to other local artists.
+We also partner with the Indy Arts Council and spotlight their “Art & Soul” featured artists, as well as other local artists.

-A lot of people have contributed to this project.
+A lot of people contributed to this project.

-The Alley is a collaborative project, with The Cabaret serving as the lead partner along with Buckingham Companies and the Arts Council of Indianapolis.
-The project was made possible by a 2019 Lilly Endowment Inc. “Strengthening Indianapolis through Arts & Cultural Innovation” grant; the central goal is to transform the alley adjacent to The Cabaret into an outdoor art and performance space.
-Upon completion, The Alley will feature an artistic palisade and greenspace installation, murals, overhead shade sails, lighting, and seating.
+The Alley was a collaborative project, with The Cabaret serving as the lead partner along with Buckingham Companies and the Arts Council of Indianapolis.
+The project was made possible by a 2019 Lilly Endowment Inc. “Strengthening Indianapolis through Arts & Cultural Innovation” grant; the central goal was to transform the once run-down alley adjacent to The Cabaret into a vibrant corridor and community gathering space infused with public art.
+The Alley features an artistic palisade and greenspace installation, murals, overhead shade sails, lighting, and seating.
 All three partnering organizations worked with acclaimed Indy artists Quincy Owens and Luke Crawley to design and develop the space.
-Additionally, Nicholas Douglas, a recent graduate of the Herron School of Art and Design, received a paid apprenticeship to work alongside Owens and Crawley through the Arts Council of Indianapolis’ Equity Apprenticeships for Artists of Color, which was funded by Buckingham Foundation.
-The artists and partners agreed upon final designs in November 2020 and construction began in March 2021.
+Additionally, Nicholas Douglas, a recent graduate of the Herron School of Art and Design, received a paid apprenticeship to work alongside Owens and Crawley through the Arts Council of Indianapolis’ Equity Apprenticeships for Artists of Color, which was funded by the Buckingham Foundation.
+Additionally, an original mural created by local artist Kwazar Martin serves as a vibrant backdrop for a vibrant array of performances.
+The artists and partners agreed upon final designs in November 2020, and construction began in March 2021.

 Artist statement from the designers: